Risk Management Structures and Tools

 - The risk management manual: contains the system’s principles and processes.
 It explains reportable levels of risks and how risks are to be covered and mapped.

-- The risk management regulation: stipulates groupwide reporting requirements, such as when a specific committee must be informed.
+- The risk management regulation: stipulates groupwide reporting requirements and when a specific committee must be informed.

 - The risk management coordinator: oversees the risk management system and is supported by local risk coordinators.